Table of Contents

 .. links when constructing relative paths.

-For example, were you current located in
+For example, if you were located in

 /home/br, you could refer to